Internet hub (links to web pages, mainly YouTube channels):

 This includes physical things and also the behaviours of the school staff and management.

 It is the school management’s job to identify and write existing and emergent strategies of their school.
 The management may read other schools’ strategies and is mandated by the regulator to enact certain strategies.
-The management doesn’t add or remove strategies without the regulator’s approval.
+The management doesn’t implement or remove strategies without the regulator’s approval.

 An example strategy: